eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 ## Key words

-This document uses the capitalized key words ‘SHALL’, ‘SHOULD’ and ‘MAY’ as specified in [RFC 2119], i.e., to indicate requirements, recommendations and options specified in this document.
+This document uses the capitalized key words 'SHALL', 'SHOULD' and 'MAY' as specified in [RFC 2119], i.e., to indicate requirements, recommendations and options specified in this document.

-In addition, ‘must’ (non-capitalized) is used to indicate an external constraint, i.e., a requirement that is not mandated by this document, but, for instance, by an external document.
-The word ‘can’ indicates a capability, whereas other words, such as ‘will’, and ‘is’ or ‘are’ are intended as statements of fact.
+In addition, 'must' (non-capitalized) is used to indicate an external constraint, i.e., a requirement that is not mandated by this document, but, for instance, by an external document.
+The word 'can' indicates a capability, whereas other words, such as 'will', and 'is' or 'are' are intended as statements of fact.

 ## Terminology